JonathanP06511/recommendation-app/README.md

 The workflow consists of two main jobs:

 1. **build-and-push**: Builds and pushes Docker images to Docker Hub.
-2. **deploy-get-video**: Deploys the Docker image to Azure Web App.
+2. **deploy-recommendation-app**: Deploys the Docker image to Azure Web App.

 ### build-and-push